 Estimating software is the worst right now.
 I took some time to see what was on the market, and if you’re a subcontractor in anything other than MEPF trying to make a bid, good luck.
 Most of the softwares tell you, “we’re faster than using paper,“ and that is really the base standard that they have for any kind of development.

-The top contenders in this space do not have a text search for PDFs.
-Apple Preview has had it for at least 20 years, so there’s really no excuse in my mind.
-Most softwares don’t have automatic page labels, so you have to hire an intern to type those out for you.
+The top contenders who deal in the 2D estimating space did not have a text search for PDFs when I saw their software demoed.
+Apple Preview, which opens PDFs on the Mac for free, has had it for at least 20 years, so there’s really no excuse in my mind.
+Most softwares don’t have automatic sheet labeling, so you have to hire an intern to type those out for you.
 They don’t care if you can’t navigate documents; instead, if marketing material is any indication, most of these developers are really proud of how they can render a polygon on a page.
 What they do right are databases of costs and tools that you can use on prints to generate a budget/proposal.
-If you’re trying to search any kind of text, you’re screwed.
+If you’re trying to search any kind of text, which is a basic tenant of estimating, you’re screwed.

 That’s where Bluebeam Revu comes in.
 It is a PDF application.
 It thinks that it wants to be a construction platform, but don’t be fooled.
 It is only a PDF application.

 What it can do well are: page labels/navigation, lineal measurements, rendering, text labels, tool formatting, searching, markup lists, PDF manipulation, and spatial recognition of objects.
 Pretty much all of the UI things needed to do a proper 2D takeoff.